Bỏ qua đến nội dung

 With Simple Card:

-1. Install the File Editor add-on (from the Add-on Store) to easily open files
+1. Install the File Editor add-on (from the Add-on Store) to easily open the file

-2. Open the generated YAML file and copy all its contents
+2. Open the generated YAML file and copy all of its contents

-3. Go to your Dashboard → Edit DashboardAdd Card
+3. Go to Dashboard → Edit DashboardAdd Card

 4. Scroll down and select Manual